mbatchkarov/mbatchkarov/code.md

 permalink: /code/
 ---

-Most of my time is spend doing data science work in Python; I also use Java if I have to.
-My preferred toolkit includes `numpy`, `scikit-learn`, `gensim` and `spaCy`.
-I've written Matlab and C in the past and occasionally write web-based front ends with Django, JavaScript (Angular), CSS and HTML.
-I keep meaning to learn R.
+Most of my time is spend doing data science work in Python; I also use Java and Node.js.
+My preferred toolkit includes `numpy`, `scikit-learn`, `gensim`, `spaCy`, `pytorch` and `tensorflow`.
+I've written Matlab and C in the past and occasionally write web-based front ends with Django/Flask, JavaScript (Angular, React), CSS and HTML.
+I keep meaning to learn R, Go and ML properly.

 #### Open-source

-In order of proportion of code written by me:
+An outdated list of my open-source contributions, in order of proportion of code written by me:

- - [DiscoUtils](https://github.com/mbatchkarov/DiscoUtils), [dc_evaluation](https://github.com/mbatchkarov/dc_evaluation), [vector_builder](https://github.com/mbatchkarov/vector_builder) (from 2013)- a collection of tools for working with distributional semantic models.
-I use this in my doctoral work.
+ - [DiscoUtils](https://github.com/mbatchkarov/DiscoUtils), [dc_evaluation](https://github.com/mbatchkarov/dc_evaluation), [vector_builder](https://github.com/mbatchkarov/vector_builder) (2013-2015)- a collection of tools for working with distributional semantic models.
+I used this in my doctoral work.
  - [Critical difference](https://github.com/mbatchkarov/critical_difference) (2014)- a tool for visualising the results of multiple tests for statistical significance.
 See website for examples.
  - [word2vec-inversion](https://github.com/mbatchkarov/word2vec-inversion)- investigating a recent state-of-the-art document classification method using distributional semantic information
  - [Project Plovdiv](http://mbatchkarov.github.io/Plovdiv/) (from 2009)- a tool for teaching graph theory and mathematical epidemiology.
 I have been working on this on and off since 2009 (with help from Vladislav Donchev).
 The software is now reasonably stable and is being used in [Widening Participation](http://www.sussex.ac.uk/study/wp) events at the Department of Mathematics at Sussex.